fiveagency/ios-swift-guide/Code Style/README.md

 }
 ```

-Ternary operator must not be misused for calling functions that return void.
+The ternary operator must not be misused for calling functions that return void.

 **Use:**
 ```swift